Meet the Parent Plaintiffs of Wright v. New York

 Partnership for Educational Justice is helping students and their parents take their fight to the courts, challenging the outdated laws that keep them from getting the great teachers and great schools they deserve.
 In 2014, nine brave families filed complaint with Supreme Court for the State of New York in Albany County specifically challenging the statutes that grant lifetime job protection to 99% of all teachers, mandate quality-blind teacher layoffs, and require overly expensive and lengthy bureaucratic processes to replace teachers who are ineffective or harmful.

 Unfortunately, a tangle of antiquated laws in New York grant teachers what amounts to lifetime job protection, meaning they are entitled to continue teaching even if they perform poorly year after year.
-While created with good intentions, these laws ignore the critical importance of teachers and make little sense at a time when most workers want the flexibility to change jobs several times during their careers.
+While created with good intentions, these laws ignore the critical importance of teachers.
 In practice, the laws also make it all but impossible for schools to replace those who are not up to the job.

 All told, it can take up to 18 months and cost taxpayers $250,000 to replace a single poorly-performing teacher.
 Principals must spend hours filling out paperwork and attending hearings.

 In New York City, the largest school system in the state, a total of 61 teachers – averaging 6 out of the city’s 78,000 teachers per year, or 0.008% of the city’s teaching force – were formally replaced because of poor performance over an entire decade from 1997 to 2007.
 Next to the two-thirds of New York students who aren’t reading or doing math at grade level, it’s obvious that the numbers don’t add up.